ctom2/ml-cancer/README.md

-# Diagnosing breast tumour using the k-nearest neighbours algorithm
+# Diagnosing breast tumour using machine learning algorithms

 ## Overview

+*I used this project to gain experience in Python and try out different machine learning algorithms on popular dataset.*

 Machine learning project based on Breast Cancer Wisconsin (Diagnostic) Data Set from UCI Machine Learning Repository.